Research Questions and Objectives

 Background

-The administrative elite is characterized by specialist expertise in specific policy areas or generalist expertise in the legislative process.
+Administrative elites typically possess either specialized expertise in specific policy areas or generalist expertise in legislative processes.
 As such, it exercises technical and legal supervision in the implementation of policy programs, conducts policy analyses, mediates between stakeholders, drafts legislation, evaluates policies, and advises elected politicians.
-These tasks require the administrative elite to navigate the various political values, demands, and knowledge sources available in a culturally diverse society to ensure responsive, effective, and legitimate policymaking.
+These tasks require administrative elites to navigate competing political values, societal demands, and multiple sources of knowledge in diverse societies to ensure responsive, effective, and legitimate policymaking.

 Methods

 I will conduct an online survey to study the values and decision-making behaviors of the administrative elite.
-A parallel online survey on the values of society allows me to examine the value coherence between the two groups.
+A parallel online survey of the general public allows me to examine the value coherence between the two groups.
 The focus is on ideas of morality and diversity.
 I will triangulate the survey data with qualitative interviews to comprehensively understand decision-making behaviors.
 Subsequently, I will examine public perceptions of the administrative elite's performance through two psychological experiments: an implicit association test and a visual world paradigm using eye-tracking.
 The target group comprises senior bureaucrats in the federal ministries and the general public in Germany.

 Relevance